7 Bucket List Experiences in the US

 If a rodeo doesn’t sound like your type of fun, though, don’t despair; Texas has much more to offer.

-Camp out at Enchanted Rock – the nation’s second-largest granite dome.
+Camp out at the Enchanted Rock, the nation’s second-largest granite dome.
 This rock has a long backstory, with native tribes once believing the rock was haunted and had magical powers.
 They also claim that anyone who stays overnight will become invisible!

 When in Texas, you will also want to experience a proper Texas barbecue, complete with cult favorite dishes like hand-stuffed jalapeno cheddar sausages and incredible brisket.
 You won’t leave this state hungry.